Gail’s Short Presentations

 CONFERENCES PLEASE NOTE

-Gail uses Keynote on a MacBook Air (2017) laptop for her lecture presentations.
-She’ll need facilities with projection and the appropriate cables for a Thunderbolt 2 port.
-YOU/HOTEL MUST PROVIDE CORRECT HDMI ADAPTER.
+Gail uses Keynote on a MacPro (2020 M1) laptop for her lecture presentations.
+She’ll need facilities with projection and the appropriate cables.
+For Q&A sessions she also likes a whiteboard if possible.

 “My cat must be very well educated – considering how many times I’ve practiced presentations on her.
 Then again, she always falls asleep in class.”